Erl-koenig/switchdl/README.md

 ## Configuration

+`switchdl` can be configured using command-line flags or a configuration file.

+### Access Token Configuration

 Before you can download videos, you need to configure `switchdl` with your SwitchTube access token.

 The CLI will store it using your operating system's credential management system (macOS Keychain, Windows Credential Manager, Linux Secret Service).
 Once configured, you can download videos without specifiying it with the token flag.
 Note from SwitchTube: "Access tokens expire automatically when they have not been used for 60 days".